rizinorg/rizin/doc/yara.md

 Yara versions
 -------------

-Because radare2 has support for both yara versions currently, depending from the version/plugin you've loaded, you need to use the proper versioned command.
+Because rizin has support for both yara versions currently, depending from the version/plugin you've loaded, you need to use the proper versioned command.
 E.g. `yara` or `yara`.
 For example `yara scan`.